Federal Loan Repayment Information

 Postponing Repayment - What to do if you cannot afford your loan payments

 Are you confused about how to keep track of your federal loans?
 Due to changes in federal regulations, your loans may have been sold and sent to different lenders/servicers.
 As a borrower, you may have several different federal loans serviced by different companies.
-In order to keep track of your federal loans, you can use the following website to view detailed information about them.
+In order to keep track of your federal loans, you can use the following websites to view detailed information about them.
 Please note, this is only for federal loans (Stafford, Perkins, Grad PLUS) and does not include any private/alternative loans.

 - All loans processed at Millersville University beginning with summer 2010, are processed through the US Department of Education.
 The US Department of Education uses private companies to service the loans.
 These are the companies you will need to contact regarding your loan repayments.